tango-controls/tango-doc/source/tango-on-windows.rst

 - Running your :term:`Device Servers`:
     - You need to copy an executable to the folder configured for :program:`Starter`.
 In our example it is :file:`C:\DeviceServers\bin`.
     - Then use :program:`Astor`.
-After opening :guilabel:`Control panel` for your computer (double clicking on label) and selection :guilabel:`Start New`...
+After opening :guilabel:`Control panel` for your computer (double clicking on a label) and selection :guilabel:`Start New`...
     - Select :guilabel:`Create New Server` and follow a wizard.